kellyluo25/recollectives/_posts/2022-06-24-collections-13.md

 - **not watching:** the fleabag-ification of [persuasion](https://www.youtube.com/watch?v=Fz7HmgPJQak).
 - **read**: *book lovers* by emily henry
 	- such a smart book. knows the tropes of a small town romance and plays those cards so well.
-- **listened**: *the summer i turned pretty* soundtrack could hardly be more perfect if it tried—taylor, bleachers, olivia, phoebe, carly. *and* bon iver. plus billie and ariana just for kicks.
+- **listening**: *the summer i turned pretty* soundtrack could hardly be more perfect if it tried—taylor, bleachers, olivia, phoebe, carly. *and* bon iver. plus billie and ariana just for kicks.